Beau Webster: Domestic career

 Webster made his first-class debut for Tasmania against Queensland in the Sheffield Shield at Hobart in February 2014 after representing the Tasmania U-23 side.
 He made his List A debut for Tasmania in the 2016–17 Matador BBQs One-Day Cup on 3 October 2016.
 He made his Twenty20 debut for Hobart Hurricanes on 2 January 2017 in the 2016–17 Big Bash League season.

 Webster became the captain of Cricket Australia XI for the 2017–18 JLT One-Day Cup.
 In the first match of the cup against South Australia he scored 121, his first List A century to help lead Cricket Australia XI to just the second win in the team's history.
 His 229-run partnership with Jake Carder was the fourth-highest second-wicket partnership in the history of Australia's domestic List A competition.
 He was named the player of the match for his efforts.
 He again top scored for Cricket Australia XI against Western Australia with 52, but after he was dismissed, the team suffered a major batting collapse and lost by 9 wickets.
 He was Cricket Australia XI's top run scorer for the cup with 247 runs at an average of 41.16.

 In 2020, he decided to take advantage of his height by bowling medium pace, utilizing extra bounce on his deliveries.

+In 2023 he joined Essex for the One-Day Cup and was the team's leading run scorer and wicket-taker in the competition.
+In February 2024, he was named as part of the squad for Gloucestershire ahead of the 2024 domestic season.
+At the conclusion of the 2023–24 Sheffield Shield season, he was named as the player of the series, scoring 938 runs at an average of 58.62 and taking 30 wickets with an average of 29.30.
+He became the second player in the Sheffield Shield after Garfield Sobers to score 900 runs and take 30 wickets in the same season.

+On 25 October 2024, he took his maiden List A five-wicket haul, taking figures of 6/17 in a spell that saw Western Australia lose 8 wickets for just 1 run.

+In January 2025, Webster signed a contract to play three months of the forthcoming English County Championship season for Warwickshire.

+International career

+In November 2024, Webster was called up to the Australian squad ahead of the second Test against India as an injury cover for Mitchell Marsh.
+He made his Test debut against India in the fifth Test at Sydney on 3 January 2025 where he scored the only half century in either of the two teams' first innings.

+In January 2025, Webster was named in Australia's squad for a two-Test series against Sri Lanka.

+In June 2025, Webster was named in Australia's squad for the tour of West Indies.